56789a1987/node-native-dialog/README.md

 - This is still experimental and there might be issues.

 - The promise rejects if the dialog process fails to start or exits unexpectedly.
-Add error handling if you're using it in a fatal process.
+Add error handling if you're using it in a critical process.

 ## Contributing